-If your baby has tongue-tie, you might notice:
+If your baby has tongue-tie, you might notice the following:

-- a piece of skin holding their tongue close to the floor of their mouth
+- A piece of skin is holding their tongue close to the floor of their mouth.

-- their tongue can't move freely — for example, it can’t move from side to side, or reach up to the roof of the mouth, or extend past their lips
+- Your baby's tongue can't move freely from side to side, or reach up to the roof of the mouth, or extend past their lips.

-If you are breastfeeding your baby, you might also notice:
+If you are breastfeeding your baby, you might also notice these things:

-- your baby is having trouble staying attached, gets tired quickly or makes clicking sounds during breastfeeding
+- Your baby has trouble staying attached, gets tired quickly or makes clicking sounds during breastfeeding.

-If you are feeding from a bottle, signs of tongue-tie can include:
+If you are feeding from a bottle, you may notice some of these signs of tongue-tie:

-- your baby dribbling or swallowing a lot of air during feeding
+- Your baby may dribble or swallow a lot of air during feeding.

-- milk leaking from their mouth during feeding
+- Milk may leak from their mouth during feeding.